csmir/Commands.NET/README.md

 **Do more, with less.
 With speed, compatibility and fluent integration in mind.**

 Commands.NET aims to improve your experience integrating input from different sources* into the same, concurrent pool and treating them as triggered actions, called commands.
-It provides a modular, easy to implement pipeline for registering and executing commands.
+It provides a modular and intuitive API for registering and executing commands.

 **Sources can range from command-line, console, chatboxes, to social platforms like Discord, Slack, Messenger & much, much more.*